 Capture a heap dump

-A heap dump shows which objects your app is using memory at the time you capture the heap dump.
-Especially after an extended user session, a heap dump can help identify memory leaks by showing you objects still in memory that you believe should no longer be needed.
+A heap dump shows which objects in your app are using memory at the time you capture the heap dump.
+Especially after an extended user session, a heap dump can help identify memory leaks by showing objects still in memory that you believe should no longer be there.
 Once you capture a heap dump, you can view the following:

 - What types of objects your app has allocated, and how many of each.